sudo-prem/hadoop-cluster/README.md

 # hadoop-cluster
-Run MapReduce functions in a Hadoop Cluster to find average
+Run MapReduce functions in a Hadoop Cluster